BharghavaG/appointment-bot/README.md

 2. A browser window will open.
 Select your Google account and **CRITICALLY: check the box granting permission to view and edit events on your calendar**.
 3. Click **"Start Voice Assistant"** to begin talking to the bot!

+---

 ## Architecture Note: JSON Extraction Pattern

 This bot bypasses native LLM "tool-calling" API features, which can sometimes be unstable or hallucinate XML tags on open-weight models.
 Instead, it uses a robust **Structured JSON Extraction Pattern**.
 The LLM is prompted to converse naturally until it has all the necessary information, at which point it outputs a rigid Markdown JSON block.
 The Python backend intercepts this JSON, executes the calendar booking, and asks the LLM to generate a natural confirmation message.

+---

 ##  License

 This project is licensed under the MIT License.

+---

+## If you like this project
+Consider starring the repository to support the project.

+---

+## Contact
+For any questions or suggestions, please open an issue or contact us at goudibharghava@gmail.com.